sugaryourcoffee/syclink/README.md

 * website edit    - Open the YAML file for editing (pending)

 _Link commands_
-* add    - Add a link
+* add link    - Add a link
-* file   - Add links from a file
+* add file    - Add links from a file
-* update - Update a link
+* update link - Update a link
+* update file - Update links saved to a file
-* delete - Delete a link
+* delete link - Delete a link
+* delete file - Delete links saved to a file
 * list        - List all links with an optional filter
 * find        - Find links based on a search string

 _Import commands_
 * import mf  - Import Mozilla Firefox bookmarks